-Hydrosense is a trading name for Albagaia Ltd (”we/us/our”).
-We are committed to protecting and respecting your privacy.
+We are Hydrosense Ltd (”we/us/our”) and we are committed to protecting and respecting your privacy.
 We are a company incorporated in Scotland (registered number SC204853) with registered office at 5th Floor, 125 Princes Street, Edinburgh EH2 4AD.

 - in relation to our website at www.hydrosense-legionella.com (“Site”);